retro16/acsi2stm/doc/protocols.md

 ### Initial commands (ST -> ACSI2STM)

-These are sent with A1 low.
+These are sent with A1 low during the first byte.

 #### 0x08: SCSI READ(6)

 This is for compatibility with the TOS bootloader.
-GemDrive supports reading a single sector, containing just enough driver to start listening for other commands.
+GemDrive supports reading a single sector, containing just enough driver to send command 0x09 then start listening for hook commands.
 See *Hook protocol* below.

 Expected ACSI command: